John O'Rourke (politician)

-John O'Rourke (December 1, 1834 – May 5, 1882) was an American politician and businessman.
+John O'Rourke (December 1, 1834 – May 5, 1882) was an Irish American immigrant, businessman, and Democratic politician.
+O'Rourke is most notable for being "Johnny", the subject of the Civil War era song "When Johnny Comes Marching Home", written by his brother-in-law Patrick Gilmore.
+After the war, he served one term in the Wisconsin State Assembly, representing Juneau County during the 1868 term.
+Later he was a pioneer of Nebraska and was mayor of Plattsmouth, Nebraska, from 1881 until his death in 1882.

 Career

 Born in Ireland, O'Rourke emigrated to the United States in 1857 and settled in Milwaukee, Wisconsin.
 He was a book-keeper for the John Fitzgerald firm of Milwaukee and a time conductor for the Chicago & Northwestern Railroad.
-He served in the 6th Wisconsin Volunteer Infantry Regiment and in the 1st Illinois Light Artillery, Battery L during the American Civil War.
-He then moved to Juneau County, Wisconsin and continued to work for the John Fitzgerald firm.
+He served in the 6th Wisconsin Infantry Regiment and in the 1st Illinois Light Artillery, Battery L during the American Civil War.
+He then moved to Juneau County, Wisconsin, and continued to work for the John Fitzgerald firm.
 In 1868, he served in the Wisconsin State Assembly for Juneau County and lived in the town of Kildare, Wisconsin.
 He also served as Juneau County treasurer.
-In November 1874, O'Rourke moved to Plattsmouth, Nebraska and was the assistant cashier for the First National Bank.
+In November 1874, O'Rourke moved to Plattsmouth, Nebraska, and was the assistant cashier for the First National Bank.
 He was elected treasurer of the Plattsmouth Board of Trade in Plattsmouth, Nebraska.
 In April 1881, O'Rourke was elected mayor of Plattsmouth and served until 1882 just before his death.
 He was involved with the Democratic Party.
 O'Rourke died in St. Louis, Missouri.